The Lumberjack Lowdown

 All category podium places receive a trophy.
 There will be cash prizes for the male and female overall podium.
 There will be heaps of spot prizes from local bike stores and supporters so hang around for the presentations.

-2 laps of 10k of one of our 24 hour courses with a few tweaks and turns thrown in.
-This stage has loads of single track and although only 10k’s has really varied terrain and trails.
+3 laps of 12k of one of our endurance courses with a few tweaks and turns thrown in.
+This stage has loads of single track and although only has really varied terrain and trails.

-is a 4.4 k night stage, 2 x 2.2k laps, lights required.
+Is a 2.2 k night stage, lights required.
 It’s possible there will be things on this stage that cannot be explained.
 Now held earlier due to the April shift this gives ample time for the unofficial stage 3.5, the Moo Brew Pump Track Disco.
 Watch it, ride i but what ver you do get rowdy!

-Day two starts with a 10k cruise stage on gravel road and farm thtarck that takes you onto the climb. track to the Gallery at Middle Peak where the 9k timed descent starts.
+Day two starts with a 1.5k cruise stage on gravel road and farm thtarck that takes you onto the climb. track to the Gallery at Middle Peak where the 9k timed descent starts.
 Mainly single track this trail is a belter - a couple of pedally sections but it is basically all downhill to Kellevie and has three fast descents with varying terrain and trail styles -The Gallery, Kempies and Old Kellevie Mill Run.
-This trail is made up of 3 of our favourite descents all strung together followed by a short 3k return cruise to the race village for lunch.
+This trail is made up of 3 of our favorite descents all strung together followed by a short 3k return cruise to the race village for lunch.